NVIDIA/spark-rapids-tools/core/docs/spark-qualification-tool.md

 1. _App ID_
 2. _Stage ID_
-3. _Ml Functions_: List of ML functions used in the corresponding stage.
+3. _ML Functions_: List of ML functions used in the corresponding stage.
-4. _Stage Task Duration_: amount of time spent in tasks of SQL Dataframe operations for the given stage.
+4. _Stage Task Duration_: amount of time spent in tasks containing ML functions for the given stage.

 ## Output Formats